wikimedia/wikipedia-gadgets-ProveIt/README.md

 # ProveIt

-ProveIt is a powerful GUI tool to find, edit, add and cite references in any MediaWiki wiki.
+ProveIt is a Wikipedia gadget that makes it easy to find, edit, add and delete references when editing Wikipedia articles.

 Full documentation at https://commons.wikimedia.org/wiki/Help:Gadget-ProveIt